musl/gofrd/README.md

 # gofrd

-A shabby fractal rendering service and browser.
+A shabby but functional fractal rendering service and browser.